 Mitch was startled by this article, since no one locally had any idea that Neal had been visiting towns in the congressional district that early in the year.
 At the time the congressional incumbent, the nearly four-decade veteran Edward P. Boland, was still expected to be seeking re-election, and it would be months before Boland would shock the district by suddenly retiring just before the deadline to withdraw.
 No local media had reported on these clandestine Neal campaign forays, and the article contradicted Neal’s public statements at the time that he was respectfully waiting for Boland to announce his plans before engaging in campaigning for the seat.

-But as remarkable as that discovery was, what followed in the article was even more surprising.
+But as remarkable as that discovery was, what followed was even more surprising.
 The article continued, “Neal, joined by area Democratic leaders Paul Tinsley, a former Worcester County Commissioner, and Charles Kingston, visited Memorial Town Hall shortly before noon.”

 Yet Mitch was not prepared to open that can of worms, at least not just yet.
 At the time he was focusing on presenting a written request to acting-Mayor Vincent DiMonaco for a formal investigation into the I.C.C. contract.
 Mitch soon realized that the scope of the inquiry had to be expanded to include MED-TEC and the John Alden Life Insurance Company, who were both engaged with I.C.C. in administering the city’s insurance program.
 This was exactly what Mitch had feared, an expanding, ever more complicated probe.
 Yet the information in the article sent by Chase and the encouragement of acting-Mayor DiMonaco, who told the Union-News it was “absolutely right” to expand the probe, caused the final request to become a wide-ranging overview of the city’s insurance contracts and the ways in which they interacted.
 DiMonaco insisted to Mitch that he had the votes for Council approval.